DisplayPort: Comparison with HDMI

 Although DisplayPort has much of the same functionality as HDMI, it is a complementary connection used in different scenarios.
 A dual-mode DisplayPort port can emit an HDMI signal via a passive adapter.

 Licensing

-As of 2008, HDMI Licensing, LLC charged an annual fee of US$10,000 to each high-volume manufacturer, and a per-unit royalty rate of US$0.04 to US$0.15.
-DisplayPort is royalty-free, but implementers thereof are not prevented from charging (royalty or otherwise) for that implementation.
+As of 2008, HDMI Licensing, LLC charged an annual fee of US$10,000 to each high-volume manufacturer, plus a per-unit royalty of US$0.04–0.15.

+As of 2025, DisplayPort remains royalty-free; VESA charges no per-device or per-port fees, requiring only membership to access the specification.

+Some third-party patent pools have previously claimed potential royalties for certain DisplayPort-related patents, but VESA continues to state that the standard itself is provided on a royalty-free basis.

 Bandwidth

 DisplayPort 1.2 has more bandwidth at 21.6 Gbit/s (17.28 Gbit/s plus overhead) as opposed to HDMI 2.0's 18 Gbit/s (14.4 Gbit/s plus overhead).

 DisplayPort 1.3 increased the bandwidth to 32.4 Gbit/s (25.92 Gbit/s plus overhead).
 HDMI 2.1 matched that by increasing the bandwidth up to 48 Gbit/s (42.67Gbit/s plus overhead), adding an additional TMDS link in place of clock lane.
 In 2019, DisplayPort 2.0 once again achieved the bandwidth superiority of 80.0 Gbit/s.

 DisplayPort can also share bandwidth through the use of the Multi-Stream Transport (MST), which enables a single DP port to carry signals of several devices, to be demultiplexed at a branch hub.